By Luis Torres, Staff Writer

 I’d imagine money like many drivers that come into the sport these days and that’s the biggest flaw of having such system.

 Say NASCAR implemented the system where multiple incidents leads to relegation.
-There’s some guys who sponsor the driver, not both parties.
+There’re some guys who sponsor the driver, not both parties.
 Lose a driver, the team may struggle unless they promote another paid guy who is eligible.

 It’ll get very messy from a team’s financial standpoint and the RTA (Race Team Alliance) will have an absolute field day about it.
 Thus, such vision may not come into fruition.